MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 ### Abbreviation Expansion

 PowerShell cmdlets are expected to have descriptive nouns.
-This can results in long names that can take time to type and make it easier to make typing mistakes.
+This results in long names that are more difficult to type.
 This feature allows you to just type the uppercase characters of the cmdlet and use tab-completion to find a match.

 ```powershell
 Enable-ExperimentalFeature -Name PSUseAbbreviationExpansion